-18. Since then, previously convicted petitioners and the CCSAO have successfully moved to vacate many more convictions.
+18. Since then, the CCSAO has successfully moved to vacate many more convictions.

 ANSWER: Upon information and belief, Defendant Mohammed admits the allegations contained in this paragraph.

 19. In recognition of the scope of their misconduct, the CSSAO will no longer call many of Watts's team - including at least some Defendants in this case - as witnesses "due to concerns about [their] credibility and alleged involvement in the misconduct of Sergeant Watts."